Please contact me with any questions:

-I currently have room in my lab for graduate students and undergraduate students interested in molecular phylogenetics, evolutionary trait analysis, and communication system evolution (signals, senders, receivers and impact of signaling environment).
+I currently have room in my lab for graduate students and undergraduate students interested in molecular phylogenetics, evolutionary trait analysis, biogeography, sensor morphology and/or signal evolution.

 K-12 School teachers.
 If you are interested in scheduling a classroom visit for a firefly presentation, please do not hesitate to contact me.
 I can also help you find other faculty who can talk about other research areas.
 If you are interested in classroom activities that involve fireflies (in the field or using data), please contact me so we can discuss possibilities.